-This section will look at names you could choose that will relate to the personality of your puppy, but taken from famous women around the globe, ranging from athletes to popular fictional characters.
+This section will look at female Husky names taken from famous women around the globe, ranging from athletes to popular fictional characters.

 These will, again, depend on personal preference, as everyone admires different people, or watches different shows!

-Here are a few female Husky names that I think would suit a Husky perfectly.
+Here are a few female names that would suit a Husky perfectly.